Widow Warriors – Terri Butzbach

 This post may contain affiliate links.
 Please read my affiliate policy for more information.

 Short and Sweet Summary: In this series called Widow Warriors – Life After Widowhood, I interview widows who share their stories about how they’ve moved forward with grace, jumped out of their comfort zone and accomplished extraordinary things.
 These widows are here to show you the way.
 To help you see a sliver of light where there wasn’t any.
-Here’s the story of widow warrior Terri Butzbach.
+Here’s the story of one of our amazing widow warriors – Terri Butzbach.

 As a part of this interview series, I had the pleasure of interviewing Terri Butzbach.